 Configuration Schemas

-Simple configuration, especially for contributed modules or modules that will be used in a multilingual site, should provide a schema in order identify translatable strings in your shipped configuration.
+Simple configuration, especially for contributed modules or modules that will be used in a multilingual site, should provide a schema in order to identify translatable strings in your shipped configuration.
 It is not a requirement for simple configuration to have a schema, but it should be considered a best practice to provide one.

 Schema files can contain structure descriptions for both settings (simple configuration) and configuration entities.
 (Schemas are required for configuration entities.)
 Define a schema in your module's config/schema/MODULENAME.schema.yml.